yegor256/blog/_drafts/takes-architecture.md

 {% endhighlight %}

 That's enough to start a web server.
-Now, the socket is ready and listening on port 80.
-When anyone opens `http://localhost:8080` in their browser, the connection will be established and the browser will spin its waiting wheel forever.
+Now, the socket is ready and listening on port 8080.
+When someone opens `http://localhost:8080` in their browser, the connection will be established and the browser will spin its waiting wheel forever.
 Compile this snippet and try.
-We just built a simple web server, without the use of any frameworks.
-We're not doing anything with that incoming connections yet, but we're not rejecting them either.
+We just built a simple web server without the use of any frameworks.
+We're not doing anything with incoming connections yet, but we're not rejecting them either.
 All of them are being lined up inside that `server` object.
-It does it in a background thread, that's why we need to do that `while(true)` afterwords.
+It's being done in a background thread; that's why we need to put that `while(true)` in afterward.
 Without this endless pause, the app will finish its execution immediately and the server socket will shut down.

-The next step is to accept that incoming connections.
-In Java it's done through a blocking call to `accept()` method:
+The next step is to accept the incoming connections.
+In Java, that's done through a blocking call to the `accept()` method:

 {% highlight java %}
 final Socket socket = server.accept();
 {% endhighlight %}

-The method is blocking its thread and waits until a new connection arrives.
-As soon as it happens, it returns an instance of `Socket`.
-In order to accept the next connection we should call `accept()` again.
-So, basically, our web server should work like this:
+The method is blocking its thread and waiting until a new connection arrives.
+As soon as that happens, it returns an instance of `Socket`.
+In order to accept the next connection, we should call `accept()` again.
+So basically, our web server should work like this:

 {% highlight java %}